 What ‘Life In The New Cuba’ Is Really Like

-Since Fidel Castro ceded authority to his brother Raul in 2006, life in Cuba has slowly been changing.
-Young Cubans are more comfortable talking about their government and cellphones have begun to open up the island more, connecting it in a small way to the outside world.
-Julia Cooke has witnessed the changes firsthand.
-She traveled to Cuba as a college student in 2003, and it so affected her that she returned in 2008 and began a five-year chronicling of post-Fidel society.
-She writes about her time there in her new book, The Other Side of Paradise: Life in the New Cuba.
-Cooke says her first trip helped dissolve preconceptions she had about Cuba.
+Cook’s book, “The Other Side of Paradise: Life in the New Cuba” describes how her first trip helped dissolve her preconceptions about Cuba.
 “The media situation here with Cuba is primarily dominated by politics and clichés … and I think actually daily life is much more interesting than I had been led to believe, ” she tells Tess Vigeland, guest host of All Things Considered.
 “And so I wanted to go back, especially on the verge of this cataclysmic change that was starting to happen — the departure of Fidel from the scene into the background — and find out how things actually functioned.”

-On the confusing economy of Cuba In order to get any simple commodity, you have to figure who’s selling it, and who needs to be buying it.
+“In order to get any simple commodity, you have to figure who’s selling it, and who needs to be buying it.
 So it’s just a matter of spending a lot of time and asking a lot of questions.
 I think that was one of the things I enjoyed most about being in Cuba was the almost childlike position that it put me in.
 I had to ask so many questions and be so prepared to have everything — all my preconceived notions — blown out of the water.
 Things as simple as where to buy fish.
 You’re on an island.
-You think there should be fish everywhere, and there aren’t.
+You think there should be fish everywhere, and there aren’t.”

-On the Cuban black market, and buying Serrano ham It was moment I felt like I meant something to someone in Cuba, when a friend of mine, an artist friend, gave me the phone number of his black-market food provider.
+“It was the moment I felt like I meant something to someone in Cuba, when a friend of mine, an artist friend, gave me the phone number of his black-market food provider.
 Because it’s kind of a dangerous thing: The black market food providers are obviously functioning illegally.
 And it meant he trusted me, first of all.
-It also meant he cared about me enough to provide more demand for the thing he also wanted, which could potentially drive up the prices of these items on the island.
+It also meant he cared about me enough to provide more demand for the thing he also wanted, which could potentially drive up the prices of these items on the island.”

-On traveling under the radar in Cuba It was stressful.
+“It was stressful.
 I was there on a tourist and then a student visa.
 I didn’t want to get a journalist visa because the journalists I had known that had gotten journalist visas from Mexico City were coddled.
 They were given permission to do certain things; they were very much on the grid in Cuba.
-I didn’t want that for myself. … I wanted to be able to interview who I wanted to be able to interview, but that meant I was constantly afraid of being asked to leave.
+I didn’t want that for myself. … I wanted to be able to interview who I wanted to be able to interview, but that meant I was constantly afraid of being asked to leave.”

-On American misconceptions about Cuba I’ve gotten so many comments recently that people are surprised to hear that Cubans don’t hate Americans.
+“I’ve gotten so many comments recently that people are surprised to hear that Cubans don’t hate Americans.
 And you know, I never met a Cuban who didn’t have a family member of some sort who was living abroad.
 So Cubans are a much more sophisticated bunch than I think many Americans think they are.
 And there is zero animosity on the part of the Cuban people toward the American people.
-I think that’s one really unique thing about Cuba is that contemporary Cuba is very cognizant of how detached politics is from life. … It’s second nature to them to say, “Your government stinks, but come on in and have a rum with me.”
+I think that’s one really unique thing about Cuba is that contemporary Cuba is very cognizant of how detached politics is from life. … It’s second nature to them to say, ‘Your government stinks, but come on in and have a rum with me.'”